hufihaf/Markdown-Mindmaps/CloudComputing.md

 | No Code Capabilities         | Yes      | No       | Yes      |

 ## Strategies
 - What are the uncomfortable drawbacks of cloud computing?
-What are the clear drawbacks of on-premise servers?
+What are the drawbacks of on-premise servers?

 - What is a possible solution?
 How can you use PostgreSQL (portable) and employ a multi-cloud strategy?
 - How could you use both on-premise servers and the cloud at the same time?